cycle/a.pyxc

 Things Worth Knowing

 Done state prevents redundant scanning.
-If three files all import app.math, the scanner runs once (marks it Done) and skips on the next two encounters.
-The state machine doubles as a deduplication cache.
+If three files all import app.math, the scanner runs once and skips on the next two encounters.

-State is reset between compilation runs.
-The InProgress/Done map is cleared at the start of each top-level PreloadImportedSignatures call.
-It does not persist across separate pyxc invocations.
+State is cleared between compilation runs.
+SignatureFileStates and ResolvedImportPathCache are cleared at the start of each PreloadImportedSignatures call.
+They do not persist across pyxc invocations.

 What's Next